-Has been an active backbench MP and in the last Parliament led successful campaigns to save the Land Registry from privatisation, for diversity to be included in the BBC's Charter as a Public Purpose and against cuts in apprenticeship funding
+- An active backbench MP - in the last Parliament he led successful campaigns to save the Land Registry from privatisation and for diversity to be included in the BBC's Charter as a Public Purpose.

 David served for 8 years (2002-10) as a Minister in the last Labour government, including as Culture Minister and Higher Education Minister, and was appointed to the Privy Council in 2008.
 As a Minister in the Department of Health David oversaw the introduction of four hour waiting times in Accident and Emergency Departments and as Minister of State for Higher Education and Skills established the Skills Funding Agency and the National Apprenticeship Service.

 Since 2010, David has been an active backbench MP and in the last Parliament led successful campaigns to save the Land Registry from privatisation, for diversity to be included in the BBC’s Charter as a Public Purpose and against cuts in apprenticeship funding.
 In 2017 David led a high-profile campaign calling on Oxbridge to improve access for students from under-represented and disadvantaged backgrounds and successfully called on Comic Relief to end “white saviour” charity appeals.
 David is the Chair of the All-Party Parliamentary Groups on Race and Community, Fatherhood and Crossrail 2.

 David led the campaign to grant full British Citizenship to the Windrush British Citizens and has been at the forefront of the fight for justice for those affected by Grenfell Fire.
 In January 2016, the then Prime Minister David Cameron asked David to lead an independent review into the treatment of, and outcomes for, Black, Asian and Minority Ethnic individuals in our criminal justice system.
 The Lammy Review was published in September 2017, and included 35 wide-ranging policy recommendations for Government and the criminal justice sector.